Writing stored procedures in Snowflake Scripting

 To write a stored procedure that uses Snowflake Scripting:

 You can capture log and trace data as your handler code executes.
-For more information, refer to Logging, tracing, and metrics.
+For more information, see Logging, tracing, and metrics.

 The following is an example of a simple stored procedure that returns the value of the argument that is passed in: